 video card

 I would like my computer to be able to display text and images on a monitor.
-I will design and build a video card, which will connect between the computer and a monitor.
+Therefore, I will design and build a video card, which will connect between the computer and a monitor.

 VGA pinout